To promote education and research in the trauma registry field

 - Pre/Post Testing

 The course is free to Ohio Trauma Registrars.
 The attendees will be sent a link to the course materials the week of the course.
 It is important to download, print and bring this material with them as no materials will be available at the course.
-Lunch is not provided but a cafeteria is available at the facility.

 For additional information contact Ohio Trauma Registrars